As a Summer Session student, you have access to a variety of on-campus resources. Use the buttons below to explore the services available to you.

 The River Campus Libraries offer a world-class research collection, including books, journals, and databases, as well as a wide array of digital media, and a host of services designed to support the needs of students, faculty, and researchers.
 Rush Rhees Library primarily services academic departments in the humanities and social sciences, and is home to a number of special libraries and collections, including the:

 - Department of Rare Books, Special Collections, and Preservation

 - Rossell Hope Robbins Library, which specializes in medieval studies

-Once you have successfully registered for courses, you can obtain a parking pass through the parking website.
-Please note: summer parking passes are not available for incoming first-year and transfer students enrolled in Summer Sessions classes.
+Please note: summer parking passes are not available for incoming first-year and transfer students enrolled in Summer Session classes.

 Located in Todd Union on the River Campus, the Campus Mail Center is a privately run station of the United States Postal Service (USPS).
 The USPS contracts the University to sell postage and money orders, as well as handle special service mail such as express, certified, registered, and insured.
 The Campus Mail Center accepts cash, check, Student Flex cards, and departmental blue requisitions for all services and purchases.

 Printing is available in computer labs and at kiosks across the University.
 Prints are charged at a per-page rate to either a URos (Flex) account or visitor account balance.
 For more information, visit University IT's printing page.